Where to take adult classes in Winston-Salem

 Sawtooth School for Visual Art

 The community art and craft school has been offering classes to students of all ages since 1945.
-With studios downtown and at the Generations Center, you can get your hands on everything from textiles to photography.
-Registration for fall classes opens Tuesday, Aug.
-13.
+Studios are located downtown and at the Generations Center.
+Browse class offerings, which range from textiles to photography.

 Vecino Center for Language and Culture